HarryStevens/quoteShare/README.md

 ### Options

-The `quoteShare()` method accepts five options, enabling you to customize when and how your share button displays on the page.
+The `quoteShare()` method accepts options, enabling you to customize when and how your share button displays on the page.

 | Option        | Date Type     | Default  | Description |
 | ------------- |-------------| ---|---|